-The Susan B. Anthony Award for leadership in women's issues is presented by: TEA's Status of Women in Education Committee.
+The Susan B. Anthony Award for leadership in women's issues is presented by: TEA's Racial and Social Justice Committee.

 This award is presented to a person who has been active in the field of women's rights and/or has furthered the achievement of equal opportunity for women and girls.

 To be eligible for this award, an individual must have demonstrated leadership in one or more of the following areas:

 Improvement of the economic situation of female teachers